techlozenge/student-frontend-angular-final/README.md

     * Backend
         * I use the Sails framework to act as an API server (Not included here)
-        * From the CLI, use 'sails lift' (listens on port 3700) But ss long as you're using RESTful API calls you can use any end-point api.
+        * From the CLI, use 'sails lift' (listens on port 3700) But as long as you're using RESTful API calls you can use any end-point api.
 Simply modify the frontend to match the appropriate request/response data.
         * Here are some example HTTP calls to end-points:
             * http.GET: table records listing: http://localhost:1337/student
             * http.ADD: table record: http://localhost:1337/student